 Concordia’s Dining Services is leading the way in setting new sustainability standards.

-- Purchasing potatoes and pasta from local vendors
+- Purchasing potatoes, pasta, and other foods from local vendors

 - Moving from plastic to permanent salt and pepper shakers